sbn-psi/madi/README.md

 Once you run this, MADI will perform a series of checks on your bundle, collections, and data products, and send the results to a terminal.
 Any problems will appear with the prefix WARNING or ERROR.

-## Usage - Supersede
+## Usage - Integrate

-By default, MADI does not actually supersede anything, and only runs a readiness check.
-If you want to supersede a bundle, you will need to specify a destination directory for the merged bundle:
+By default, MADI does not actually integrate anything, and only runs a readiness check.
+If you want to integrate a bundle, you will need to specify a destination directory for the integrated bundle:

-`(venv)  $ /path/to/madi/main.py -s merged_bundle_directory previous_bundle_directory delta_bundle_directory`
+`(venv)  $ /path/to/madi/main.py -s intgrated_bundle_directory previous_bundle_directory delta_bundle_directory`

 Once you run this, MADI will perform a series of checks on your bundle, collections, and data products, and send the results to a terminal.
 Any problems will appear with the prefix WARNING or ERROR.
-If there are no problems, then a merged bundle will be placed in the specified directory.
+If there are no problems, then an integrated bundle will be placed in the specified directory.
 Old versions of products will be placed in the SUPERSEDED directories next to their original location.